 They do not only indispose us for duty, but duties are jostled out.
 Things that are at hand are put far off, and things that are afar off, are brought near.
 Thoughts concerning the far-off future put death and eternity out of mind.
 Are there not many who when they put death, judgment, and eternity far out of mind, are suddenly overtaken by them?
 Now consider which of these is most necessary, and having found that which is most necessary, let your thoughts be employed about it.

-2017 offers the opportunity not to attempt to “do it all” but to spend our time well in the right things to the glory of God.
+We don’t need to attempt to “do it all” but rather spend our time well in the right things to the glory of God.
 Cargill gives the biblical perspective of focussing on each day, managing the minutes and hours well so that our days are well spent.

 Be moderate in all things, Cargill says, even in the use of all lawful enjoyments.
 It is strange that we, who seek after other things, should be so taken up with such frivolous things.
 It is strange to see even believers so much taken up with the world, and the cares of this life.
 This eats out the comfort of the soul, and where there is very much of this, there cannot be much prosperity in true godliness, and where there is much real godliness there cannot be much of this, these two are inconsistent with one another.
 We cannot serve God and mammon; for, as the thoughts of the one rise up, the other goes down.
 Is it not strange that we should be so much taken up with these things?

 Cargill shows that we have much time to redeem when we consider how we have spent what has already been given us.
 In the short time we have to live, we ought to be as travellers who have sat until the day is far spent, and are obliged to run more in one hour than in three before.
-Make this year spiritually productive.
+Let’s be spiritually productive.